 More free cross stitch patterns

 We have so many more free cross stitch patterns for you on Gathered!
 Try our cats cross stitch patterns for loads of cute motifs, or click to try our children’s cross stitch.
-If you’d prefer a larger project, don’t miss our Durene Jones cross stitch fox.
+If you’d prefer a larger project, don’t miss our Durene Jones cross stitch fox or try our trio of cross stitch cakes.
+For floral delights, check pout our cross stitch flower patterns or make beautiful cards with our lavender cross stitch patterns and free sunflower cross stitch pattern.
 For advice on the basics you need to stitch these patterns, check out our cross stitch for beginners guide.